AxesAlpha/AxesAlpha/README.md

 (Still Working On Profile When I have Time off)
 # Fun Fact
-I'm a profesional musician that studied music at UNISA for 5 years while I was in high school.
+I'm a professional musician that studied music at UNISA for 5 years while I was in high school.
 I achieved a Music Theory Grade 5 and Music Practical Grade 7